openscilab/pymilo/README.md

 ```pycon
 >>> pymilo_client.download()
 ```
-Now if you want to save the ML model to a file in your local, you can use `Export` class.
+If you want to save the ML model to a file in your local, you can use `Export` class.
 ```pycon
 >>> from pymilo import Export
 >>> Export(pymilo_client.model).save("model.json")